bboinnovate20/nigeria-stuffs/README.md

-Proposed to be a one stop library and tech resources for Nigeria and Nigerians!!
+Proposed to be a one-stop library and tech resources for Nigeria and Nigerian devs!!

 Credits
 1. nigerianbank.xyz